 Why do we need to transition our school's ManageBac account?
-You will need to transition your ManageBac account to configure your academic terms & holidays each year, move students up a grade level, review subject, assessment or curriculum changes you require, add or remove faculty members, maintain historical data and in general, to keep your account tidy.
+You will need to transition your ManageBac account to configure academic terms & holidays each year, move students up a grade level, review subject or curriculum changes, add or remove faculty members and maintain historical data.

 How can we use this guide for our transition?
-This guide provides a range of best-practices and resources so your administrative team can transition your school's account with the method that best matches your needs.
+Here we provide a range of best-practices and resources so your admin team can transition your school's account with the method that best matches your needs.

 Who should be involved in the Transition?

 Who can transition a ManageBac account?
-You will be need to be a full administrator in order to complete all steps in the transition checklist.
+Any admin can complete all steps in the checklist.